 (Update: 10/29/19): For this update to our list of the best VR RPGs we’ve removed Fallout 4 VR and The Witching Tower in favor of adding Asgard’s Wrath and No Man’s Sky VR.

 (Update: 8/9/19): For this update we’ve bumped off Chronos, VR Dungeon Knight, and Vengeful Rites in favor of adding Journey of the Gods, The Wizards: Enhanced Edition, and Shadow Legend.

-For a lot of people, virtual reality is all about escapism.
+(Originally published 2/8/19): For a lot of people, virtual reality is all about escapism.
 Being able to put on the headset and immediately be transported to a totally new world.
 Perhaps in your dreams that world is full of magic, wondrous creatures, and breathtaking locations.
 If that’s the case for you — if that’s what you imagine the best that VR has to offer being like — then you’ve come to the right place.
-This is our list of the top 10 very best VR RPGs that you can play on Rift, Vive, PSVR, and Windows VR right now.
+This is our list of the top 10 very best VR RPGs that you can play on Rift, Vive, PSVR, Oculus Quest, and Windows MR right now.